[AWS] VPN and DX

 • Virtual Private Gateway (VPG) is attached to a VPC.
 Only one VPG is attached to VPC.

-• Customer Gateway (CGW) is the configuration for an on-premise router.
+• Customer Gateway (CGW) points to on-premise VPN appliances.

 • VPN connection – Each connection uses two IPsec tunnels (parallel routes) for redundancy.